Why do some images generate extra thumbnails?

 - non-jpg, png, gif, bmp file format.

-- The width and height of the image are both wider than the basic image format of 1440 pixels(jpg, png, gif, bmp).
+- The width or height of the image is wider than the basic image format of 1440 pixels(jpg, png, gif, bmp).

 Remark: In most of the cases, basic image format seldom generate thumbnail.